 - ¼ cup pure maple syrup

-- 2 tbsp melted coconut oil
+- 2 tablespoon melted coconut oil

-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-- 2 cups old fashioned rolled oats, (200g)
+- 2 cups (200g) old-fashioned rolled oats,

-- 1 tbsp ground flaxseed
+- 1 tablespoon ground flaxseed

-- 1 ½ tsp ground cinnamon
+- 1 ½ teaspoon ground cinnamon

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- ½ tsp salt
+- ½ teaspoon salt

 Instructions

-- Preheat your oven to 375°F and lightly grease a 9-inch square dish with cooking or avocado oil spray.
+- Preheat: Preheat your oven to 375°F and lightly grease a 9-inch square dish with cooking or avocado oil spray.

-- Bake for 35 – 40 minutes, until the top is golden and the center is done.
+- Bake: Bake for 35 - 40 minutes, until the top is golden and the center is done.

 Tati Chermayeff says